markstringer-dti/markstringer-dti.github.io/dti.md

 At this point, I might mention that I've crashed two cars, OK three.
 I'm far from an expert on driving.
 But I am an expert on what this principle of empirical process means for software development teams.
 What does transparency mean for software development teams?
 Well, for software development, I'm afraid it means meetings.
 There are at least three meetings where there's opportunity for transparency.

 The stand-up is a short meeting that all the members of the team have daily.
 Each member of the team says what they did the previous working day, what they're going to do today and highlights anything that's blocking them.
 It's pretty obvious isn't it how this maps back to the driving analogy and empirical process.
-The stand-up has all of the elements.
-Transparency, members of the team are telling each other what they're doing and pointing any problems they're having doing it.
-Inspection, team members are (hopefully) listening to what other team members are saying and getting a better idea of how the project is going.
+The stand-up has all the pillars of the empirical process.
+It has transparency, members of the team are telling each other what they're doing and pointing out any problems that they're having doing it.
+It has inspection.
+Team members are listening to what other team members are saying and so they get a better idea of how the project is going.
 And the stand-up is also a crucial opportunity for adaptation.
-[To here]
+When they hear about problems, it natural for the team to change their behaviour.
+To adapt.
+Either by focussing on the problem and fixing it, or understanding that the problem can't be fixed right now (or ever) and routing round it.

-Members of the team can - and should - in the daily stand-up let others know what they're doing, what they're going to do and any problems that they are finding.
-This gives everybody in the team the opportunity to know what's going on around them.
+Members of the team should let others know what they're doing, what they're going to do in the daily stand up.
+And they should also point out any problems that they are experiencing.

-In retrospectives, the teams get to look in the rear-view mirror.
-They get to look at the road behind them and talk about what things blocked our path.
+Another meeting that implements the three pillars of empirical process is the retrospective.
+In retrospectives, the team gets to look in the rear-view mirror.
+They get to look at the road behind them and talk about what progress they have made down it.
+They get to look at the things that blocked their path.
 They get to talk about how they could have got around them more easily.
-What things they've got the hang of now, that means that next time they might be able to tackle them faster.
+What things they've got the hang of now, that means that next time they might be able to tackle obstacles faster in the future.
 They also get to talk about the things that they still have no idea how to handle at all.
+The obstacles that are still in the way and the things that are still slowing them down.

+The final Agile meeting that implements the pillars of the empirical process, is the show and tell.
+I'm not sure what the reason is, but this is a meeting that goes by a lot of different names, all of which mean the same thing - "Sprint demo" or "showcase."
+They all mean the same thing.

-And in show and tells, demonstrations of working software show exactly how it's going.
+The show and tell is a regular demonstration of working software that shows exactly the real progress that the team are making.
 And of course, that can really be a problem.

+Here's an example.
 I didn't witness this for myself.
 But people who were there have confirmed that this really happened.

 The first ever Agile software development project that I worked on was for a publishing company.
 When I joined the project it had been going for over a year and had cost many millions of pounds.
 The way that I heard the story, a few months before I joined, there had been a show and tell meeting.
-The publishing company was international and had offices in London and in New York.
+It was an international company and it had offices in London and in New York.
 There were people with American accents dialling in on a conference call.

 I don't know much about what happened in that meeting.
 I do know that at some point one of the Scrum Masters said that he was going to share project progress.
 This was progress that had been made through "the backlog."
 The backlog is the Agile way of saying the list of all the requirements for the project.

 He had a presentation with some slides.
 And there was a bit of messing about setting up the presentation - and then making sure that it was shared with the office in New York.
-Finally, the Scrum Master was set up and could move to the slide that showed progress of the project through the requirements.
+Finally, everything was set up and the scrum master could move to the slide that showed progress of the project.
 He clicked on to the slide.
 In the middle of the slide was a giant "2".

 I don't know how dramatic he was at this point.
 I don't know if he asked anybody in the room or on the phone if they could guess what the two meant?
 2 weeks to finish?
 2 Months?
 2 Years?
 But I know that at some point he did get the point across.
 The 2 was percent.
 Progress on the project, after six months and many millions of pounds was 2 percent of all the work that was in the backlog.

 This is brutal transparency.
 Any it probably came out of desperation.
 Having worked on that project I can guess that someone had told the bosses in New York that the project would be finished by a certain date.
 Nobody had mentioned to the bosses the problems that were being found.
 Problems that were slowing progress to a crawl.

-The main result of that number 2 was that that particular Scrum Master was never allowed to speak at a show and tell again.
+The main result of that number 2 was that that Scrum Master was never allowed to speak at a show and tell again.
 The bosses in New York hired a "traditional project manager" to communicate progress across the Atlantic.
 After that, guess what?
 The news was always good.

 This is what one reader said about this story:

 >> I was there and I remember this meeting very well.
 It is all true.
 And it was followed by an explosion of anger over the phone where the entire team (50+ people) were dressed down and told to get on with it or heads will roll.

-So this story that I'd heard really is true.
+So this story is true.
 But what does it tell us?
 What does it tell us about empirical process, transparency and adaptation?
 And in the end, what does that tell us about delivering the impossible.

 OK.
 Let's start here.
 I'm going to put on my magic fortune teller's hat and I'm going to look into your project.
 Mmmmm.
 Ahhh.
 Mmmmm.
 Actually, I don't need a funny hat and a cloak, and I don't need the strange noises.
 If you have a project, and this project has yet to deliver its first live release and that release has a deadline, I already know one thing about it.